 A coherent collection of one or more related web pages that together provide common use or functionality.
 It includes static web pages, dynamically generated web pages, and mobile websites and applicationsWebsite Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0 (2014)

-As some types of websites and content have time-limited or permanent exemptions from meeting the accessibility requirement.
+Some types of websites and content have time-limited or permanent exemptions from meeting the accessibility requirement.
 Therefore it is important to consider what is a website from a usability perspective – that is if a collection of web pages provide a common use, such as a VLE module or course section, this could be considered a separate website.
 Websites consist of site-wide elements, such as design aspects and interactive controls, as well as informative content on each page.
-The regulations provide exemptions from Part 2 for specific types of content and collection of content but does not necessarily preclude the site-wide elements of a website.
+The regulations provide exemptions from Part 2 for specific types of content and collection of content but this does not necessarily preclude the site-wide elements of a website.

 Part 1 3.
 (2) of the Regulations state that they do not apply to the following collections of content of a website and mobile application of a public sector body: